OpenMS/OpenMS-docs/docs/introduction/extended-background.md

 #### Feature finding

-Feature finding is method for identifying all peaks belonging to the one peptide.
+Feature finding is method for identifying all peaks belonging to a chemical compound.
 Feature finding involves the following steps:

 1. **Extension** where we collect all data points we think belong to the peptide.
 2. **Refinement** where we remove peaks that we think do not belong to the peptide.